- About Us

 CLOSED Saturday and Sunday

-You may also schedule an appointment by phone at (317) 738-8163 or by emailing us at firstname.lastname@example.org.
+You may also schedule an appointment by emailing us at email@example.com.
 Please note that the Archives are open only when the B.F.
 Hamilton Library is open.
 Please verify library hours and contact us to ensure staff availability before making a special trip to our Archives.

-If you are unable to visit the Archives during business hours, please submit an online archive request.
+If you are unable to visit the Archives during business hours, please submit an online archives request.

 Franklin College Archives